OpMonTeam/OpMon-Data/README.md

 # OpMon-Data

-This repository contains data for OpMon (Like beta builds for example).
+This repository contains data for OpMon.
 Issues must be posted on the original repository.